-☐ Fees incurred for repeating courses: students s who are required to repeat courses will incur an additional Assessment Fee for each cours se taken. .I.
-4000 I. I. ENGLO404 E. I. I.
+L Fees incurred for repeating courses: students who are required to repeat courses will incur an additional Assessment Fee for each course taken.

-☐ Assessment Fees for courses numbered below the 1000-level; e.g., ENGL 0101 English Composition 1.

-☐ Any additional fees that may be required for third party evaluation.
+- ☐ Assessment Fees for courses numbered below the 1000-level, e.g., ENGL 0101 English Composition 1. - ☐ Any additional fees that may be required for third party evaluation.